Educate

 The Movie Just Mercy: a Catholic Study Guide

-About Just Mercy Based on the bestselling book of the same name by Bryan Stevenson, the film Just Mercy presents the stunning true story of Walter McMillian, a black man convicted and sentenced to death in Alabama in 1988 for a crime he did not commit.
-The film illustrates the structural racism endemic to our capital punishment system,…
+About Just Mercy Based on Bryan Stevenson’s bestselling book Just Mercy: A Story of Justice and Redemption, the film Just Mercy presents the stunning true story of Walter McMillian, a black man convicted and sentenced to death in Alabama in 1988 for a crime he did not commit.
+The movie follows young lawyer Bryan Stevenson in…

 Handout preview